vortexgpgpu/vortex_tutorials/README.md

 ---

-## Virgo and Muon: Enabling Scalable Matrix Units and a New ASIC-Focused SIMT Core with Vortex
+## Virgo and Radiance: Enabling Scalable Matrix Units and an SoC-based GPU Platform with Vortex
 **Presenter:** Hansung Kim (UC Berkeley)

 ### Abstract
-*Abstract text to be provided.*
+Modern GPUs integrate specialized matrix units like Tensor Cores to accelerate deep learning.
+However, their tight coupling with SIMT cores limits tensor operation size due to register file and bandwidth constraints, hindering both scalability and energy efficiency.

+To address this limitation, We present Virgo, a GPU microarchitecture that integrates matrix units at the SIMT cluster level.
+By physically disaggregating the matrix units from SIMT cores, Virgo supports larger tiles, lowers instruction overhead, and improves data reuse and energy efficiency.
+Leveraging the Vortex HW/SW stack, Virgo demonstrates full-system design and evaluation for fused kernels such as FlashAttention.

+Building on top of Virgo and Vortex, we introduce our recent work on Radiance, an ASIC SoC–based GPU platform within Chipyard.
+Radiance features the new Chisel-based Muon SIMT core which improves PPA via a redesigned issue pipeline, dynamic warp occupancy support, and an extended ISA that expands register capacity while reducing stack accesses.
+We discuss tentative plans for a silicon tape-out.

 ### Bio
 **Hansung Kim**
-Hansung Kim is a 6th-year Ph.D. student in EECS at UC Berkeley, advised by Prof. Sophia Shao.
-His work focuses on GPU microarchitecture and hardware/software co-design, with strong technical expertise in RTL implementation, GPU kernel development, and SoC integration.
+Hansung Kim is a Ph.D. candidate at UC Berkeley, advised by Prof. Sophia Shao.
+His research focuses on GPU microarchitecture and hardware/software co-design, with technical expertise in RTL implementation, GPU kernel development and SoC integration.
 He is currently on the job market for industry positions and welcomes opportunities to connect.

 ---